Rillieux/PhotoSelectAndCrop/README.md

 <img align="right" src="Screenshots/example-detail.png" width="50%">

 This Swift Package integrates a UIImagePickerController into a SwiftUI app and allows a user to select, scale and position an image to be cropped and saved as a conatct's photo, similar to the stock iOS Contacts app.
-To accomplish this, the project uses a `processImage()` function to send four variables via bindings to the parent view:
+To accomplish this, the project uses a `composeImageAttributes()` function to send four variables via bindings to the parent view:

 1) a copy of the original `UIImage`,
 2) a scaled and / or cropped `UIImage` version of it,